railwayapp/docs/src/docs/reference/support.md

 width={392} height={255} quality={100} />

 This allows you to page our support on-call directly for an immediate response.
-Please only use this for production outages or critical issues preventing your team from using Railway.
+Please only use this for production outages or critical platform issues preventing your team from using Railway.

 ### Definition of Priorities